Frijol/climate-change/notes/energy/infrastructure.md

 * An excellent introduction to terms and organization of the electric grid can be found in [Caspary]
 * FERC is officially voluntary, 1/3 of US transmission is outside of FERC and RTO's (mostly Texas) [Caspary, 7-8][Caspary]

+### Utility-controlled vs. non-utility generation
+* Historically, utilities typically aimed to self-supply, and would import energy from other utilities only in times of system stress (plant outage, very high demand).
+By the 1980s, due to decreased grid balance, it became more common for utilities with high reserves to sell to neighboring utilities and overall increase in wheeling [Graves, 1-2][Graves]
+* Non-utility generators (NUGs) are a substantial and growing segment of electrical energy generation for the grid [Graves, 1-1][Graves]
+* Use of NUGs allows utilities to add new capacity without large capital expenditures, but decreases flexibility of the power supply– NUGs often cannot provide spinning reserve or frequency or voltage control [Graves, 1-2][Graves]

 ### Reliability
 * Modern grid has 99.97% energy availability reliability in the United States [EPRI, 9][EPRI]